httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 An endpoint might have a preference for algorithms, such as preferring "standard" algorithms over "insecure" ones.
-Transition from weak algorithms is supported by negotiation of digest-algorithm using `Want-Digest` or `Want-Content-Digest` (see {{want-fields}}) or by sending multiple representation-data-digest values from which the receiver chooses.
+Transition from weak algorithms is supported by negotiation of digest-algorithm using `Want-Digest`, `Want-Representation-Digest` or `Want-Content-Digest` (see {{want-fields}}) or by sending multiple representation-data-digest values from which the receiver chooses.
-Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{digest}}).
+Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{digest-field}},
+{{representation-digest-field}} and {{content-digest-field}}).

 While algorithm agility allows the migration to stronger algorithms it does not prevent the use of weaker algorithms.
-Digest fields do not provide any mitigiations for downgrade or substitution attacks (see Section 1 of {{?RFC6211}}) of the digest-algorithm.
+Integrity fields do not provide any mitigiations for downgrade or substitution attacks (see Section 1 of {{?RFC6211}}) of the digest-algorithm.
 To protect against such attacks, endpoints could restrict their set of supported algorithms to stronger ones and protect the fields value by using TLS and/or digital signatures.

-## Duplicate digest-algorithm in field value
+## Duplicate digest-algorithm in Digest field value

-An endpoint might receive multiple representation-data-digest values (see {{digest}}) that use the same digest-algorithm with different or identical digest-values.
+An endpoint that receives a `Digest` field  might observe multiple representation-data-digest values (see {{digest-field}}) that use the same digest-algorithm with different or identical digest-values.
 For example:

 ~~~ example
 Digest: sha-256=X48E9qOokqqrvdts8nOJRJN3OWDUoyWxBf7kbu9DBPE=,